-Topics include regulations of internal body states; hormones and behavior; emotional behavior and stress; neural substrates of learning and memory, including pathologies associated with dementia; Biological basis of language; introduction to human neuropsychology.
+Topics include movement and disorders of movement; regulations of internal body states; hormones and behavior; emotional behavior and stress; sleep and disorders of sleep.
 This course includes the Neuroscience Program's sophomore/junior diagnostic project.
 Students will present a written and oral report on an area of nervous system pathology.
 Prerequisite: NEUR 211.

-NEUR 300 - Research Experience (1 to 3)
+NEUR 200 - Research Experience (1 to 3)

 An opportunity for a student to engage in faculty-directed research in Neuroscience.
-Sophomore standing required and permission of a supervising department faculty member are required for the full 3-credit option.
+Sophomore standing and permission of a supervising department faculty member are required for the full 3-credit option.
 Students who have not obtained junior status may earn 1 or 2 credits.
 Each credit hour represents a three-hour commitment per week.
 Prerequisite/co-requisite: NEUR 211.